PhMajerus/FIGfonts/README.md

 This font uses Unicode 16.0 octant characters to recreate the original Microsoft Japanese DOS/V character set.
 This is the font used on Japanese versions of IBM PC-DOS and MS-DOS with support for code page 932 (Shift-JIS).
-Just like phm-vga above is probably the font most people remember as the MS-DOS font, this is the one Japanese users remember.
+Just like phm-dos above is probably the font most people remember as the MS-DOS-era font, this is the one Japanese users remember.
 The characters are 8×16 pseudo-pixels for half-width and 16×16 pseudo-pixels for full-width, rendered as 4×4 and 8×4 octants characters respectively.
 It uses four rows and supports codepage 932.

 For people not familiar with DOS/V, it contained a special text-mode display driver as well as a software font to be able to render multi-byte character sets (MBCS) such as CP932.
 This made it possible to support thousands of ideographs (kanji) required by JIS X 0208.